- Our Services

-The Residency in Ocular Disease seeks to attract entry level optometric graduates and to provide them with advanced didactic and clinical experiences diagnosing and treating ocular disease.
+The Residency in Ocular Disease seeks entry level graduates of an optometric program accredited by the Accreditation Council on Optometric Education (ACOE) and to provide them with advanced didactic and clinical experiences diagnosing and treating ocular disease.
 Residents will practice optometry in a progressive and comprehensive manner within an ophthalmology/optometry clinic to maximize their experiences treating challenging medical and visual ocular disorders.
-The resident will assist in the teaching of the student externs and present various education lectures.
-A graduate of the program will be qualified to manage a wide range of ocular conditions and serve as a faculty member at an optometric institution
+The resident will assist in the teaching of student externs and present various education lectures.
+A graduate of the program will be qualified to manage a wide range of ocular conditions and serve as a faculty member at an optometric institution.

 Ohio Eye Alliance is a surgical referral center located in northeast Ohio with three office locations.
 The center specializes in cataract/IOL implant surgery, glaucoma treatment and surgery, pediatric ophthalmology and adult strabismus, medical retina, and oculoplastics.
 Residents will practice in state-of-the-art facilities and receive a wide variety of diagnostic and treatment experience.